 Precision about scope is not a limitation.
 It is the basis of a mandate that delivers the right outcome.
 Select any item to understand the reasoning.

-If you are designing a tokenised asset structure, evaluating a tokenisation programme, or need independent structural analysis of a tokenisation proposal, the conversation begins here.
+If you are designing a tokenised asset structure, evaluating a tokenisation programme, or need independent structural analysis of a tokenisation proposal, the conversation begins with an enquiry.

-The structural layer extends across the full HRB practice.
+The structural layer extends across the full FMI architecture.